JamiGayatri/FWI-Prediction/README.md

 Create a folder named <your_name_milestone_1> inside the repo.
 Upload:
 Raw files
-Python scripts (preprocessing, chunking, embeddings, etc.)
-Any output files
+Python scripts (Data, preprocessing, obtaining histograms, correlation plots) Any output files
 A README explaining your work
 Commit and push to your fork.